mdb/mdb.github.io/content/blog/2022-11-08-advanced-terraform-logic.md

 Before examining its code, here's an overview of some key aspects of the implementation:

 * The [GitHub Terraform provider](https://registry.terraform.io/providers/integrations/github/latest/docs)'s data sources enable querying GitHub repositories via Terraform
-* In particular, the [`github_tree` data source](https://registry.terraform.io/providers/integrations/github/latest/docs/data-sources/tree) enables querying and analyzing repository contents, such as the the existence of `Dockerfile`s and those files' directory names
+* In particular, the [`github_tree` data source](https://registry.terraform.io/providers/integrations/github/latest/docs/data-sources/tree) enables querying and analyzing repository contents, such as the existence of `Dockerfile`s and those files' directory names
-* `for_each` and `for`/`in` enables iteration
+* `for_each` and `for`/`in` enables looping and data transformation
 * `if` enables conditional logic
 * `locals` enable building custom data structures catering to the nuanced business requirements
 * `try` enables gracefully handling errors and falling back to reliable default Terraform expressions if/when errors occur